robertwalker/aws_course_notes/README.md

 **Note:** Please submit all pull requests to the Markdown files.
 The HTML files are generated using the Markdown source.

 This is a work in progress.
-As I continue my journey through the course I wull post updates along the way.
+As I continue my journey through the course I will post updates along the way.